Facebook gets exclusive broadcast rights to 25 MLB Games

 Facebook reportedly paid between $30 million and $35 million to exclusively broadcast 25 MLB games.

-Facebook has secured the rights to exclusively broadcast 25 MLB games during the 2018 season, per Bloomberg.
+Facebook has secured the rights to exclusively broadcast 25 MLB games during the 2018 season, according to Bloomberg.
 It's the first time a major American sports league has agreed to nationally broadcast games exclusively on Facebook.

 The social network reportedly paid between $30 million and $35 million for the rights to the games, which will primarily take place on Wednesday afternoons.
 The games will be produced by MLB Network, meaning the broadcasts will look similarly to a game that would air on that network on television.